-Made with Havarti Cheese, Sharp Cheddar, and good ole’ American cheese, this Three Cheese Macaroni may just be the creamiest you have ever tried!
+Made with Gruyere Cheese, Sharp Cheddar, and Velveeta, this Three Cheese Macaroni and Cheese may just be the creamiest you have ever tried!

 This recipe for Three Cheese Macaroni is the result of 15 years of trial and error in our house.
 Needless to say, plenty of blood, sweat, and tears have gone into perfecting it!